Ophidia: Aquatic lizard hypothesis

 Many researchers believe that snakes share a common marine ancestry with mosasaurs, a suggestion advanced in 1869 by Edward Drinker Cope, who coined the term Pythonomorpha to unite them.
 The idea lay dormant for more than a century, to be revived in the 1990s.
-The mosasaurs were aquatic varanid lizards the from the Cretaceous—which in turn are derived from Aigialosaurids.
+The mosasaurs were aquatic varanid lizards from the Cretaceous—which in turn are derived from Aigialosaurids.
 According to this hypothesis, the fused, transparent eyelids of snakes are thought to have evolved to combat marine conditions (corneal water loss through osmosis), and the external ears were lost through disuse in an aquatic environment.
 This ultimately led to an animal similar to today's sea snakes.
 In the Late Cretaceous, snakes recolonized land, and continued to diversify into today's snakes.
 Fossilized snake remains are known from early Late Cretaceous marine sediments, which is consistent with this hypothesis; particularly so, as they are older than the terrestrial Najash rionegrina.
 Similar skull structure, reduced or absent limbs, and other anatomical features found in both mosasaurs and snakes led to a positive cladistical correlation, and some of these features are shared with varanids.

 The cladogram below, based on Palci and Caldwell (2010), suggests that snakes are more closely related to Dolichosaurids than mosasaurs proper. placing the Dolichosauridae as a sister group to modern snakes and their closest ancestors.